spiral/docs/application/directories.md

 # Directory structure
 Spiral application does not require any specific structure or namespace for it's files until every application class can be loaded by composer, though spiral scaffolding and cache directories comes pre-configured.
-Default directory structure:
+Default structure:

 Directory                         | Description
 ---                               | ---